Carol A. Newsom

-Carol A. Newsom (born July 4, 1950) is an American biblical scholar, historian of ancient Judaism, and literary critic.
+Carol Ann Newsom (born July 4, 1950) is an American biblical scholar, historian of ancient Judaism, and literary critic.
 She is the Charles Howard Candler Professor Emerita of Old Testament at the Candler School of Theology and a former senior fellow at the Center for the Study of Law and Religion at Emory University.
 She is a leading expert on the Dead Sea Scrolls, Wisdom literature, and the Book of Daniel.
+She was awarded the Burkitt Medal for Biblical Studies by the British Academy for her 'distinguished contribution to the study of the Dead Sea Scrolls (particularly the Songs of the Sabbath Sacrifice), to ancient Hebrew Wisdom Literature, and to Apocalyptic'.

 Life

 After obtaining her A.B. from Birmingham-Southern College (1971), Newsom moved to Harvard University, where she earned an M.T.S. from the Harvard Divinity School in 1975 and a Ph.D. from the Department of Near Eastern Languages & Civilizations in 1982.
 In 1980, while completing her doctoral studies, she began teaching at Emory University, in the Candler School of Theology.
 In 2005, she became Charles Howard Candler Professor of Old Testament.
 In doing so, Newsom made history as the second woman to hold a tenure-track position at Candler School of Theology and the first female faculty member appointed to a chaired professorship.
 Along with her teaching at Candler, Newsom was a senior fellow at Emory's Center for the Study of Law and Religion and from 2012 to 2014.
 In the administrative realm, Newsom served as Associate Dean of faculty development (2002–05) and as Director of the Graduate Division of Religion at Emory University from 2012 to 2015.
 Currently, Newsom is the Charles Howard Candler Professor Emerita of Old Testament at the Candler School of Theology.

 In 2011, Newsom was elected President of the Society of Biblical Literature (SBL), the world's largest organization of biblical scholars.
 As part of SBL, Newsom has also held positions such as member of the Nominating Committee (1987-1989), Chair of the Nominating Committee (1988-1989), Secretary-Treasurer and Chair of National Program Committee (1992-1995), and vice-president (2010).
 In October 2016, she was inducted into the American Academy of Arts and Sciences (AAAS), one of the nation's oldest and most prestigious honorary societies and a leading center for independent policy research.
 Newsom's research fellowships have included grants from the American Council of Learned Societies, the National Endowment for the Humanities, and the Henry Luce Foundation.
 Newsom has also served on editorial boards for the Journal for the Study of the Pseudepigraph (since 1987), Old Testament Library Westminster/John Knox Press (since 1990), Abingdon Old Testament Commentary Series, Journal of Biblical Literature (1989-1991), Interpretation (1994-1996), New Oxford Annotated Bible (since 1997), Vetus Testament (since 2005, Associate Editor 2005–2010), Hebrew Bible and Ancient Israel (since 2009), and the Oxford Bibliographies Online (Biblical Studies) (since 2010).